cobalthq/cobalt-api-docs/versions/v2/content/assets.md

 ### File Requirements

-- The file must be smaller than 10MB.
+- The file must be smaller than 10 MB.

 ### Response

 On successful upload, a `201` response code will be returned.
-A response header, `Location`, will contain the URL within Cobalt's API of the new attachment which you can use only to DELETE the attachment.
+A response header, `Location`, will contain the URL within Cobalt API of the new attachment which you can use only to DELETE the attachment.

 <aside class="notice">
 Remember - you can only upload an attachment for an asset within the organization specified in the